mgupta24/eca-apartment-management-solution/eca-apartment-catalog/README.md

-# ECA VISITOR SERVICE
+# ECA APARTMENT SERVICE

-This Application is to register visitor and visiting requests..
+This Application is to register tenants, flat owners in the apartments services.

 ## Steps to Setup